michaelrausch/Notes/Python/Notes/threads/io_improvements.md

 # Task manager analysis

-It is important to know that **each thread that only run on a single CPU core**.
+It is important to know that **each thread that can only run on a single CPU core**.
 Therefore if we open up task manager we can determine if we are IO Bound but analyzing CPU usage when executing multi-threading code.
 If the CPU usage is much higher than running synchronous code, it means that multiple threads are working in parallel.
 Meaning it is spending a lot of time reading/writing files in some threads while the GIL thread is still executing, leading to a much higher CPU usage.